Observer-robust energy condition verification for warp drive spacetimes: Resolution evidence

 \section{Resolution evidence}

 Table~\ref{tab:wall_resolution} reports the analytical 10--90\% wall width (in coordinate units) and corresponding number of grid cells for each metric at the default $50^3$ grid.
-For the Alcubierre, VdB, and Nat\'ario metrics, the wall spans $\sim\!1.4$ cells; Richardson extrapolation for the Alcubierre metric (Section~\ref{sec:convergence}) confirms resolution stability of the minimum NEC margin (within $\sim\!1$\% at $50^3$/$100^3$), and VdB/Nat\'ario are expected to behave similarly given their comparable wall resolution.
-Lentz is severely under-resolved ($\sim\!0.02$ cells) and its zero-missed-point result should be treated as a lower bound.
+For the Alcubierre, VdB, and Nat\'ario metrics, the wall spans $\sim\!1.4$ cells; Richardson extrapolation for the Alcubierre metric (Section~\ref{sec:convergence}) confirms resolution stability of the minimum NEC margin (within $\sim\!1$\% at $50^3$/$100^3$); the per-metric convergence study (Table~\ref{tab:convergence_matched}) shows the same directly for VdB and Nat\'ario.

+Lentz is severely under-resolved ($\sim\!0.02$ cells) and is excluded from all quantitative results (Table~\ref{tab:wall_resolution}); it is retained only as a qualitative consistency check.
 For the Rodal metric ($\sigma = 0.03$, wall width $\approx 73$ coordinate units, $\approx 6$ cells), the missed-fraction stability study (Table~\ref{tab:rodal_resolution}) shows $<\!2$ percentage-point variation across a $64\times$ increase in grid volume ($25^3$ to $100^3$), confirming that violation fractions are insensitive to resolution at the tested grid spacing.
-For the WarpShell metric, the regularized thin-shell transition is concentrated over $\lesssim\!1$ cell; Section~\ref{sec:type_breakdown} provides a tetrad-normalization diagnostic showing scale consistency, and Section~\ref{sec:nstarts} confirms margin convergence with $N_{\text{starts}}$.
+For the WarpShell metric, the regularized thin-shell transition is concentrated over $\lesssim\!1$ cell; Section~\ref{sec:type_breakdown} reports its classification breakdown, and Section~\ref{sec:nstarts} confirms margin stability with $N_{\text{starts}}$.
 All WarpShell results should therefore be interpreted as diagnostics of the specific regularized implementation rather than the idealized thin-shell limit.